Comiskey Park (Chicago)

 Rare 16-millimeter 1949 film shows Chicago’s Zeke Bonura sliding, Bobby Doerr covering second base, and blur of type on the scoreboard.
 “Chicago Cardinals.
 Comiskey Park.
 Pittsburgh Steelers, Washington Redskins, Los Angeles Rams, Philadelphia Eagles.”
 Next year hardship spread.
 Ted Williams crashed into a wall and broke an elbow in the All-Star Game.
 The Nationals won, 4-3, in 14 innings.
 “Some leagues are oh for a game,” a Sox pitcher said.
 “Our team is oh for a decade.”

-The 1941-50 Hose once made the first division.
-General manager Frank Lane arrived to rebuild – the field.
+The 1941-50 Hose made the first division only twice.
+General manager Frank Lane arrived to rebuild — the field.
 An inner “homer fence” cut right/left to 332 feet.
 Alleys became 362.
 A five-foot canvas wall made center 415.
 (Pens moved from left and right foul ground to behind the fence.)
-The diminution helped -- a visitor.
+The diminution helped — a visitor.
 “We start April 22,” Lane said.
 “Eight games later, we’ve homered eight times, and the other team 15!”
-The Yanks played at Comiskey June 5, the day Frank removed the fence.
+The Yanks played at Comiskey on May 5, 1949, the day Frank removed the fence.
 “That night two of our guys hit drives that would a’ been homers if I’d kept it up.”
 Amazingly, interest lived.

 In 1951, the Sox drew a record 1,328,234.
 The trick was getting there.
 “Streets jam up and parking lots are inadequate, can handle only 3,500 cars,” wrote Robert Creamer.
 For $50, a season-ticket holder could park daily.
 A cab took 15 minutes: $2 from the Loop.
 “Or Clark Street car (20 cents) direct to work, or southbound El (from State Street, 20 cents)” to four blocks from the park.
 Minus: narrow aisles and ramps, only 12 rest rooms, and untruth in advertising – outfield/corner upper deck “box seats.”
 Plus: clubs finally worth your time.